 This pattern can be restricted to a 3 point or 5 point dithering pattern or additional dithering positions can be added.

 6.9.3.2 Off-axis positions

-Using the tip-tilt mirrors to explore the full 8 arcsec diameter is currently not offered.
+Using the tip-tilt mirrors to explore a field of diameter 8 arcsecs is currently not offered.